The Mourning Wood

 Being a musician on a pirate ship is an essential job, so is keeping up the morale of the crew between prizes.
 It can also be a bit of a chore, as any crew member can request a tune, and even roust the musician out of bed.
 So in some ways we are the hardest working members of a pirate ship.
 Still, it’s a job that needs doing, and it’s better than swabbing the deck.
 We can also pick up a little honest money when we go to shore at the local tavern or even street corner.
 Everyone loves a good tune and adventure on the high seas.
 We will again be going on shore leave for fun and frolic at the Minnesota Renaissance Festival so put on your favorite pirate gear and join us for a weekend of fun and feasting.

-Kathleen uses hammered dulcimer and voice to carry on the traditional songs of her ancestors: from the clear open prayers of medieval monasteries, to the passions and beliefs of Irish gypsy communities, to the radical reformers of Shaker villages in the New World.
+Kathleen uses hammered dulcimer and voice to carry on the traditional songs of her ancestors: from the clear open prayers of medieval monasteries, to the passions and beliefs of Irish travelers, to the radical reformers of Shaker villages in the New World.
 This music resonates with insight, wisdom, and beauty.
 Kathleen ties together her English / Irish / Early American song quilt with stories and poems.